ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

      ```
      {:pre}
    - Replace `<secret>` in the webhook GitLab URL with the secret value under *gitlab* in the above command output.
-1. Using the provided link(e.g., https://us-south.git.cloud.ibm.com/vidyasagar.msc/nodeshiftapp.git), open your private git repo on a browser > Click on **Settings** > Integrations.
+1. Open your private git repo on a browser using the saved repo link > Click on **Settings** > Integrations.
 1. Paste the **URL** > click **Add webhook**.
 Test the URL by clicking **Test** > Push events.
 1. Update the image stream to point to ICR(e.g., us-icr-io/vmac)
    ```sh